 My research is on the topic of higher category theory; in particular, the foundations of the proof assistant homotopy.io.
 I am also interested in higher category theory as an arena for formal category theory, and how this enables diagrammatic methods.
-For example, my master's thesis was about using the 2-category Prof to analyse traced monoidal categories with string diagrams as an instance of the microcosm principle.
+For example, my master's thesis was about using the 2-category Prof to analyse traced monoidal categories with string diagrams as an instance of the internalization.
 Broadly speaking, I am generally interested in category theory applied to theoretical computer science.

 I did my undergraduate degree in Computer Science, followed by a MSc in Mathematics and Foundations of Computer Science, both at St Catherine's College, Oxford.
 I am currently studying towards a DPhil in Computer Science at Balliol College.
 I also hold a college lectureship at St Catherine's to teach Algorithms and Data Structures.

 - Tutor for Categorical Quantum Mechanics and Algorithms and Data Structures (Catz)

 - Michaelmas 2019